-DSB Vehicle Replacement Committed Reserve (Revolving) NEW
+DSB Vehicle Replacement Committed Reserve (Revolving) NEW Balance end of 2016 is \$607,023.

-The DSB requires vehicles in all of the departments in order to operate.
-Currently there are two vehicle reserves in place to ensure funding is available to replace vehicles on an annual basis without creating large budget fluctuations from year to year.
-Unification of these reserves simplifies the management of the reserve.
+The DSB requires vehicles in all departments in order to operate.
+The two vehicle reserves have been consolidated in one reserve to ensure funding is available to replace vehicles on an annual basis without creating large budget fluctuations from year to year.